Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 We will not keep a sharp eye on this story.

-Uh details that follow are totally uninteresting to me.
+Details that follow are totally uninteresting to me.

-Hugo Chavez dictator, Venezuela has announced the nationalization of several steel companies in the country to pave way for a large socialist state-run enterprise without giving details on the venture.
+Hugo Chavez, dictator, Venezuela, has announced the nationalization of several steel companies in the country to pave way for a large socialist state-run enterprise without giving details on the venture.

-Uh Chavez said there's nothing to discuss.
+Chavez said there's nothing to discuss.

 We've been on this for a long time.

-See, I'm keeping a tally over who can outdo who, Obama or Chavez in nationalizing industries.
+Well, all the oil companies and all of these steel companies, see, I'm keeping a tally over who can outdo who, Obama or Chavez in nationalizing industries.

 And by my tally, Chavez is ahead 35 to 6.